-Verbal warning
+Verbal warning Classroom contract

-Note to parent/guardian
+Note to parent/guardian Student conferences

-Telephone call to parent/guardian
+Telephone call to parent/guardian Formal apology

-Student must call parent/guardian
+Student must call parent/guardian Move student in clas

-Office referrals

-Classroom contract

-Student conferences

-Formal apology

-Move student in class or isolate

-Team conference
+Office referrals Team conference

-Counseling

-Work detail, with parent/guardian permission
+Counseling Work detail, with parent/guardian permission Detention

-Detention

 The following offenses not listed in the Code of Student Conduct are contrary to the fundamental middle/high school expectations.
 The minimum consequences for specific offenses are listed below; however, the administration will make the final decision based on a review of the student's record and the severity of the offense.